AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 **Figure 15**: Displays temperature (C) versus time (Mins) of the influent and effluent samples of water in the system.
 The graph was generated using [this Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/Temperature_Difference_Graph.py).

-Such results gave the subteam confidence that the temperature of water passing through the fluidized bed reactor was changing appreciably and predictably between trials.
+Such results showed that the water's temperature passing through the fluidized bed was changing appreciably and predictably between trials.

-In the video recordings of these new trials, there was a marked difference in bubble formation between warm and cool water.
-Figure 16 shows bubble formation while cool water, at approximately 15oC, was pumped through the reactor.
-Figure 17 shows bubble formation while warm water, at approximately 35oC, was pumped through the reactor.
+In the video recordings of new trials at more extreme temperatures, there was a marked difference in bubble formation between flow of warm and cool water.
+Figure 16 shows bubble formation while cool water, at approximately 15 C, was pumped through the reactor.
+Figure 17 shows bubble formation while warm water, at approximately 35 C, was pumped through the reactor.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/Cold_Water_20190326.gif?raw=true" height=300>

 </p>

-**Figure 16**: The GIF above displays a clip from a recording of cool water (at approximately 15 degrees C) flowing through the reactor on March 26.
+**Figure 16**: The image above displays a clip from a recording of cool water (at approximately 15 C) flowing through the reactor on March 26.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Gifs/Hot_Water_20190326.gif?raw=true" height=300>

 </p>

-**Figure 17**: The GIF above displays a clip from a recording of warm water (at approximately 35 degrees C) flowing through the reactor on March 26.
+**Figure 17**: The image above displays a clip from a recording of warm water (at approximately 35 C) flowing through the reactor on March 26.

 There was markedly more bubble formation while warm water flowed through the reactor.
 These results justified the subteam’s experimental procedure, as introduced in the Introduction: pumping heated water through the reactor would help encourage bubble formation, mimicking the behavior of supersaturated influent water.

 ### Testing Dissolved Oxygen Removal Quantitatively

-When the subteam tested influent versus effluent concentration of dissolved oxygen, the dissolved oxygen probes measured seemingly impossible results.
+When the subteam tested influent versus effluent concentration of dissolved oxygen (i.e. DO), the dissolved oxygen probes measured seemingly impossible results.
 The effluent DO content was measured to be higher than the influent DO content.
 Figure 18 displays the results of one experimental trial from April 12.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/DOconcentrationvtime_20190412.png?raw=true" height = 350>

 </p>

-**Figure 18**: Displays dissolved oxygen concentration (mg/L) versus time (Mins) of the influent and effluent samples of water in the system.
+**Figure 18**: The graph above displays dissolved oxygen concentration (mg / L) versus time (Mins) of the influent and effluent samples of water in the system.
 The graph was generated using [this Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/Dissolved_Oxygen_Difference_Graphreal.py).

-Barring the possibility of a leak, this result should have been impossible, since no dissolved oxygen should have entered the system between the inlet and outlet.
-However, the subteam then considered that oxygen bubbles may have formed on the membranes of the DO probes, and thus skewed the measurement results.
-As shown in Figure 19, bubbles were found on the membranes.
+Barring the possibility of a leak, this result should have been impossible, since no oxygen should have entered the system between the inlet and outlet.
+However, the subteam considered that oxygen bubbles may have formed on the membranes of the DO probes and skewed the probes' measurements.
+As Figure 19 shows, bubbles were found on the membranes.

 <p style="text-align: center;">